fbpx

 Yale Young Global Scholars live in one of Yale’s 12 residential colleges alongside the other 200 students attending the same session.
 Students live in a suite with around six or seven people, with whom they share a common room and a large part of the program experience.

-YYGS is a global program, as the name suggests, and many of the people living in a suite together are often from different countries; living with people your own age from around the world, hearing their languages and learning about their cultures is truly an experience that is hard to come by anywhere else.
+Since YYGS is a global program, many of the people living in a suite together are often from different countries; living with people your own age from around the world, hearing their languages, and learning about their cultures is truly an experience that is hard to come by anywhere else.

 The Capstone Project